-Debt consists of the principal, what you original borrowed, and the interest, which is added over time.
-Most debt is amortized, which means payments cover both the interest and part of the principal so the total amount owed goes down over time.
+Debt consists of the principal, which is the amount you originally borrowed, and the interest, which is added over time.
+Most debt is amortized, which means payments cover both the interest and part of the principal so the total amount owed decreases over time.
 Unamortized debt, in contrast, has payments of interest only, which means the debt never goes down with the minimum payments.

 How Unamortized Debt Works

 At its most basic, unamortized debt just means that the mandatory payments are for the interest only.
 However, this doesn’t mean you get out of paying the principal.
 Fixed-term unamortized debt switches to amortized payments after several years, which results in significantly larger payments if you didn’t voluntarily pay down the principal earlier.
 Increased payments work out for borrowers who increase their income considerably in those intervening years.